garcia/simfile/docs/source/migrating.rst

 Migrating from simfile 1.0 to 2.0
 =================================

-Version 1.0 of the :code:`simfile` library was released in 2013.
+Version 1.0 of the **simfile** library was released in 2013.
 It only supported SM files and was primarily developed for Python 2, with support for Python 3 on a separate branch.